ericli5105/mlc-decal-maker/README.md

 # military-load-classification-maker
-Small webpage to create military load classification decals.
+Small webapp to create military load classification decals.

+I made this to quickly generate tonnage decals for the game Sprocket, but feel free to use it for your needs.
+Click [here](https://ericli5105.github.io/mlc-decal-maker/) to access.